 - The statutory purpose for the request, and

-- The signature of the law enforcement officer making the request.
+- The signature of the supervisor of the law enforcement officer making the request.

 Back To Top